scolapicchioni/blazor/Lab04/readme.md

 Because we want to use the card from within the `Details` and `Delete` pages as well, we need to be able to configure which buttons to show.
 - The `AllPhotos` page will configure the `PhotoDetailsComponent` to show:
-  - A button to navigate to the `Details` View
+  - A button to navigate to the `Details` Page
-  - A button to navigate to the `Update` View
+  - A button to navigate to the `Update` Page
-  - A button to navigate to the `Delete` View
+  - A button to navigate to the `Delete` Page
 - The `Details` Page  will configure the `PhotoDetailsComponent` to show:
-  - A button to navigate to the `Update` View
+  - A button to navigate to the `Update` Page
-  - A button to navigate to the `Delete` View
+  - A button to navigate to the `Delete` Page
 - The `Delete` Page  will configure the `PhotoDetailsComponent` to show:
   - A button to actually delete the product